-Dental care is an important part of your pet's overall health care!
+An important part of your pet's overall health care!

-Appropriate chew toys such as "Dental Kongs" (available at most pet stores) can be helpful but be careful not to give your pet anything too hard.
+- Dental diets can be an effective way to help prevent plaque and tartar accumulation in pets.
+The shape, size and texture of the kibble encourages more chewing action by the pet and work somewhat like a "squeegee" to scrape the surface of the tooth clean. - We recommend Hill's T/d or Royal Canin Dental diets and treats to help prevent plaque and tarter accumulation in healthy adult dogs and cats.
+These diets are extensively researched, clinically proven and guaranteed if your pet won't eat it, you can return it for a full refund. - Appropriate chew toys or treats can be helpful but be careful not to give your pet anything too hard.
 They can actually chip or break teeth with overzealous chewing.
-Avoid real bones as they can cause broken teeth, can splinter, be swallowed and they can be a source for significant bacterial infections.

-We carry a raw-hide chew treat called Denta Pro Dental Chews that not only encourages good chewing but are coated with an enzyme that will help prevent tartar formation.

-Brushing is an effective way to prevent plaque and tartar from accumulating.

-Use pet toothpaste and a pet toothbrush.
+Avoid real bones as they can cause broken teeth, can splinter, be swallowed and they can be a source for significant bacterial infections. - We carry a raw-hide chew treat called Denta Pro Dental Chews for dogs that not only encourages good chewing but are coated with an enzyme that will help prevent tartar formation. - Brushing is an effective way to prevent plaque and tartar from accumulating. - Use pet toothpaste and a pet toothbrush.
 Human tooth paste foams and is not designed to be swallowed; most pets don't know enough to "spit".
 There are many different models of pet toothbrushes available, you might have to try a few to find what works best for you.
 Start brushing early in your pet's life before plaque and tartar have a chance to accumulate.
 Aim to brush everyday but even twice a week will make a significant difference.